INSPIRING • EDUCATING • EMPOWERING

 Language and Cultural Immersion

-- Receive tailored language classes, including biomedical vocabulary
+- Receive industry-specific language training, including biomedical vocabulary

 Work with Local Partners

 - Language & technical training centers